 ~

-Having no wish to spend any more time in a state populated by people like Colonel Allen Devin, as soon as she was finished with her interview with him she headed straight out to the satellite truck.
+Having no wish to spend any more time in a state populated by people like Colonel Allen Devin, as soon as she was finished with her interview she headed straight out to the satellite truck.
 There she all put ripped the remote mike she’d worn for the interview and threw it at Cardosa who was still seated at his work station.
 “Pack everything up,” she ordered crisply.
 “We’re heading back to Tucson tonight.”

 “The hell we are,” Cardosa responded without hesitation.

-Unused to having an underling refuse to do what she told them, all Porter could do was stand there, looking up at the Tucson based producer through the open doors of the truck, wondering what had gotten into the man.
+Porter was not used to having an underling refuse to do what she told him, so all she could do was stand there, looking up at the Tucson-based producer through the open doors of the truck, wondering what had gotten into the man.
 “I don’t think you understand,” she snapped.
 “I was sent here to get an interview with Colonel Allen P. Devin, USMC retired, period.
 I’ve done that.
 I need to get back to New York where I can properly cover this story with a follow-up piece.”

 To her surprise, Cardosa shrugged.
 “Fine by me.
 Go.
 And don’t let the screen door bump you in the ass on your way out.
 Me, I’m staying here.
 This is where the story is.
 It’s where it needs to be covered from, not New York.”